openSUSE/news-o-o/_posts/2009-09-09-opensuse-conference-social-events.markdown

 - Events
 ---

-The openSUSE Conference isnâ€™t just an opportunity to work together â€” itâ€™s also an opportunity to _play_ together.
-During the conference, weâ€™ll have several  activities for attendees to get together and **have a lot of fun!**
+The openSUSE Conference isn’t just an opportunity to work together — it’s also an opportunity to _play_ together.
+During the conference, we’ll have several  activities for attendees to get together and **have a lot of fun!**

 ## Conference Social Event

 ![joes tavern](http://conference.opensuse.org/wp-content/uploads/2009/08/joes_tavern-288x300.png)
-**Work Hard, Play Harder!** â€“ That will be the motto for Thursday Night.
-Weâ€™ll convert part of the Novell Office into _Joeâ€™s Tavern_ and everybody from the conference is invited to join us for some ice-cold Stuff and Flaming Joeâ€™s!
+**Work Hard, Play Harder!** – That will be the motto for Thursday Night.
+We’ll convert part of the Novell Office into _Joe’s Tavern_ and everybody from the conference is invited to join us for some ice-cold Stuff and Flaming Joe’s!
 The party will get going at 7PM.
 Food, drinks and entertainment will be provided.
-See the â€œ[How to get there](http://conference.opensuse.org/getting-there/)â€ page on, guess what, how to get there.
+See the “[How to get there](http://conference.opensuse.org/getting-there/)” page on, guess what, how to get there.
 The Office is also on the [Conference Map](http://conference.opensuse.org/map/).
 <table border="0" >
 <tbody >
 <tr >